vibferreira/carto-leaflet/README.md

 # carto-leaflet
-This repository hosts some of the assigments done for a Cartography and Geovisualzation discipline at the University of Salzburg - AT
+Webmap assigment - Advanced Cartography and Geovisualization - Copernicus Master in Digital Earth - University of Salzburg - AT